 Why?

-You see much more for relatively little extra cost, including such joys as the stunning black and gold Vieux Laque Room, the Millions Room with its precious rosewood panels, and Empress Maria Theresa’s bed of state.
+You see much more than on the other tours for relatively little extra cost.
+The additional rooms include such joys as the stunning black and gold Vieux Laque Room, the Millions Room with its precious rosewood panels, and Empress Maria Theresa’s bed of state.

 4. Take in a concert